bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 git push origin master
 ````

-You will be prompted to enter the password that you have configured in [Part I](https://www.bilalhaidar.com/2018/09/create-a-web-app-on-the-windows-azure-portal) of this series while setting the **Deployment credentials**.
+You will be prompted to enter the password that you configured in [Part I](https://www.bilalhaidar.com/2018/09/create-a-web-app-on-the-windows-azure-portal) of this series while setting the **Deployment credentials**.

 Git starts uploading your committed files to Azure remote Git repository configured under **Staging deployment slot**.
 Remember, we are pushing the Web app to the staging deployment slot, that we have already created in [Part I](https://www.bilalhaidar.com/2018/09/create-a-web-app-on-the-windows-azure-portal).